 Minn.
 Stat.
 RELIEF ASSOCIATIONS Workpaper Section Yes No Reference b.
-If the association entered into a commitment with the agency, at the time of an issue of bonds or notes, to purchase at a specified future date, the amount of mortgage loans then outstanding and not in default that have been made or purchased from the proceeds of the bonds or notes: (1) was the specified future date not more than 12 years from the - date of the issue? date of the library c.
-If the association entered into agreements with the agency for the investment of any portion of the funds of the agency: (1) did the agreement cover the period of the investment, withdrawal privileges, and any guaranteed rate of return? ( IC4 6.
-If the association entered into any repurchase or reverse repurchase agreements, were they collateralized with: agreements, were they condicionized with. a. letters of credit; or , b. securities that the relief association could have directly invested in?

-7. If the association invested in any guaranteed investment contracts: a. were they issued by an insurance company or bank rated in the top four quality categories by a nationally recognized rating agency; or four quanty categories by a nationally recognized rating agency, or b. were they alternative guaranteed investment contracts where the underlying assets complied with the requirements of Minn.
+If the association entered into a commitment with the agency, at the time of an issue of bonds or notes, to purchase at a specified future date, the amount of mortgage loans then outstanding and not in default that have been made or purchased from the proceeds of the bonds or notes: (1) was the specified future date not more than 12 years from the date of the issue? dute of the issue. c.
+If the association entered into agreements with the agency for the investment of any portion of the funds of the agency: (1) did the agreement cover the period of the investment, withdrawal privileges, and any guaranteed rate of return?
+6. If the association entered into any repurchase or reverse repurchase agreements, were they collateralized with: a. letters of credit; or a. letters of credit; or b. securities that the relief association could have directly invested in? o.
+Securities that the remer association could have directly invested in: 7.
+If the association invested in any guaranteed investment contracts: 7 0 a. were they issued by an insurance company or bank rated in the top four quality categories by a nationally recognized rating agency; or b. were they alternative guaranteed investment contracts where the underlying assets complied with the requirements of Minn.
 Stat. § 356A.06, subd.
 7?
-8. If the fund put assets in a savings account, was the account fully insured by a federal agency?
-9. If the fund invested in guaranty fund certificates, surplus notes, or debentures, were they issued by a domestic mutual insurance company? accontaines, were they issued by a demostic mandal insurance company.
-E. Corporate Stocks If the association invested in the stock or convertible issues of a corporation, 1 W 1 1.
-Was the corporation at least one of the following: a. organized under the laws of the United States or any of its states; + a.
-Organized under the laws of the Officed States of any of its states, b. organized under the laws of the Dominion of Canada or any of its provinces; or c. listed on an exchange that is regulated by an agency of the United States or of the Canadian national government?
-2. Did the investments never exceed five percent of the total outstanding 2.
-Did the investments never exceed five percent of the total outstanding shares of any one corporation, (except that an expanded list plan may hold up to 20% of the shares of a real estate investment trust and up to 20% of the shares of a closed mutual fund)? ' -
+8. If the fund put assets in a savings account, was the account fully insured by a federal agency? by a rederal agency: 9.
+If the fund invested in guaranty fund certificates, surplus notes, or debentures, were they issued by a domestic mutual insurance company?
+E. Corporate Stocks If the association invested in the stock or convertible issues of a corporation, 1 777 1 2 2 1 2 2 1 2 2 1 2 2 2 2 2 2 2 1.
+Was the corporation at least one of the following: a. organized under the laws of the United States or any of its states; a. organized under the laws of the United States or any of its states; b. organized under the laws of the Dominion of Canada or any of its 1 provinces; or c. listed on an exchange that is regulated by an agency of the United States or of the Canadian national government?
+2. Did the investments never exceed five percent of the total outstanding shares of any one corporation, (except that an expanded list plan may hold up to 20% of the shares of a real estate investment trust and up to 20% of the shares of a closed mutual fund)?
+1